Vashi railway station

 Vashi is a railway station on the Harbour Line of the Mumbai Suburban Railway network.
 Vashi railway station is the terminal point for CST and Thane Trains.
 Around 75,000 people travel from Vashi to Mumbai CST, and around 32 thousand people travel towards Panvel every day.

 Vashi railway station was built into and under the International Infotech Park, to ISO 9002 quality standards.

+It has 4 Platforms.
+PF 1 for the trains terminating here which go to Thane.
+PF 2 for trains terminating here which go to CSMT/Thane.
+PF3 & 4 for trains on the Harbour line.